 - Ordering them to pay for any costs that are associated with them failing to comply with court orders;

 - Ordering them to pay for your counseling or for your child’s counseling;

 - Ordering them to participate in community service.

 If you think that your child is a victim of parental alienation, it is important that you document everything.
 Be sure to jot down notes every time your child fails to show up for scheduled parenting time, or if they refuse to speak with you.
 It is also important that you seek the advice and counsel of an experienced Lakewood Parental Alienation Attorney in order to preserve and protect your parental rights.

 Contact the Aretsky Law Group, P.C., Today

 At the Aretsky Law Group, P.C, our attorneys have both the resources and the knowledge necessary for helping you through the divorce process, particularly if you think that parental alienation may be involved.
-Contact Aretsky Law Group, P.C. by calling 1-800-537-4154 to schedule your free initial consultation at our Lakewood, N.J. meeting location by appointment only.
+Contact Aretsky Law Group, P.C. by calling 1-800-537-4154 to schedule your initial consultation at our Lakewood, N.J. meeting location by appointment only.